Lissensj/markdowntest/readme_reviewedbyWayne.md

 # ABOUT THIS DOCUMENT

-This document contains examples of all possible markdown styling supported by the Allseen system.
+This document contains examples of all possible markdown styling supported by GitHub.

 # TABLE OF CONTENTS